fredilarsen/ModuleInterface/README.md

-**Breaking news** Newly added MQTT support, allowing ModuleInterface setups to use services in other systems like Home Assistant and OpenHAB through a MQTT broker (tested with [Mosquitto](https://mosquitto.org/)), or to be controlled from such systems.
-ModuleInterface outputs can go to both the HTTP server (the ModuleInterface web pages) and MQTT broker in parallel (for example for controlling Home Assistant attached devices), inputs can be received from MQTT (for example with power prices retrieved by Home Assistant plugins), and settings can be set through MQTT as well as from the web pages.
-Parts of or the whole ModuleInterface setup can also be controlled from Home Assistant or similar.
-The ModuleInterface modules, the web pages and the MQTT broker will be kept in sync, so setting changes done in one of the three will be synchronized to the others.

-The MQTT support is using the portable [ReconnectingMqttClient](https://github.com/fredilarsen/ReconnectingMqttClient) library which works on Linux, Windows, Arduino, ESP8266, ESP32 and other Arduino compatible devices.

-The MQTT support is present in the [GenericModuleMasterHttp](https://github.com/fredilarsen/ModuleInterface/tree/master/examples/WebPage/WINDOWS_LINUX_DUDP/GenericModuleMasterHttp) which does all the transfer between modules, web pages and a MQTT broker.

-# ModuleInterface v3.4
+# ModuleInterface v3.5
 Do you want to create a communication bus with inexpensive IoT devices in a simple way?

 Would you like web pages to configure and inspect the devices, with trend plots and historical storage?

+Would you also like your system to have easy connectivity via MQTT to and from other systems?

 This library enables fast and efficient setup of automation systems based on a collection of devices ("modules") controlled through a dynamic and responsive web interface.
 All under your control running locally with no subscriptions or cloud access required.
 The web interface can be easily extended and adapted to your use, or replaced with your own design.
+And there is easy connectivity with other automation system via MQTT.

 ModuleInterface takes care of automatic transfer of settings (module configuration) and values between devices, with very little programming needed for each device.
 It is built on top of the [PJON](https://github.com/gioblu/PJON) communication library, allowing a wide range of devices to be connected with a single wire (no extra hardware!), Ethernet or WiFi, ASK/FSK/OOK/LoRa radio transceivers, serial, RS485 or light using LEDs or lasers.